MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 * Native Apps.
 You will be able to view and install apps via a dedicated native app experience.
 * Markdown release notes.
 You will be able to write release notes that include markdown styling.

-## Analytics service

-* Continuous Export to Blob Storage
-* Export to Applications Insights
-* Export to SQL Database

 ## Crashes service

 * Display of attachments sent from the Crashes SDK, in the portal
 * Show the events that happened before a crash
 * Missing Symbols experience to know which symbols need to be uploaded

+## Analytics service

+* Continuous Export to Blob Storage
+* Export to Applications Insights

+## Push Notifications

+* React Native:
+    * Custom Properties
+    * Push Callbacks